Properties of the eigenmodes and quantum-chaotic scattering in a superconducting microwave Dirac billiard with threefold rotational symmetry: Introduction

-The band structure of propagating modes of the DB exhibits two Dirac points (DPs), where the first and second, respectively, the fourth and fifth band touch each other conically, that are separated by a nearly flat band (FB).
+The band structure of propagating modes of the DB exhibits two Dirac points (DPs), where the first and second, respectively, the fourth and fifth band touch each other conically, and a nearly flat third band (FB) in between.
 It is reminiscent of that of a honeycomb-kagome billiard (HKB) whose sites form a combination of a honeycomb and a kagome sublattice~\cite{Jacqmin2014,Lan2012,Lu2017a,Zhong2017,Maimaiti2020,Zhang2021}; see the upmost inset of~\reffig{fig:Sketch_Diracbilliard}.
 Indeed, below the FB the electric-field intensities are maximal at the voids, that are located at the centers of three neighboring metallic cylinders (grey disks), marked with red and turquoise dots in~\reffig{fig:Sketch_Diracbilliard} and form a honeycomb structure.
-In the FB they are maximal at the centers between adjacent cylinders, marked by black dots, that are at the sites of a kagome lattice, and above the FB on both of them~\cite{Maimaiti2020,Zhang2021}.
-Furthermore, below the FB the properties of DBs are well captured by a tight-binding model (TBM) for a graphene billiard (GB), and generally by one for a HKB~\cite{Zhang2021}.
-Dirac points are a characteristic of graphene, that attracted a lot of attention~\cite{Novoselov2004,Beenakker2008,Neto2009} because in the region of the conical valleys graphene features relativistic phenomena~\cite{DiVincenzo1984,Novoselov2004,Geim2007,Avouris2007,Miao2007,Ponomarenko2008,Beenakker2008,Zhang2008,Neto2009,Abergel2010,Zandbergen2010}, which triggered numerous realizations~\cite{Polini2013} of artificial graphene~\cite{Parimi2004,Joannopoulos2008,Bittner2010,Kuhl2010,Singha2011,Nadvornik2012,Gomes2012,Tarruell2012,Uehlinger2013,Rechtsmann2013,Rechtsmann2013a,Khanikaev2013,Wang2014,Shi2015,Bellec2013,Bellec2013a,Bellec2014}.
+In the frequency range of the FB they are maximal at the centers between adjacent cylinders, marked by black dots, that are at the sites of a kagome lattice, and above the FB on all sites of the HKB~\cite{Maimaiti2020,Zhang2021}.
+We demonstrated that below the FB the properties of DBs are well captured by a tight-binding model (TBM) for a graphene billiard (GB)~\cite{Dietz2015,Dietz2015b,Dietz2016}, and generally by one for a HKB~\cite{Maimaiti2020,Zhang2021}.
+Dirac points are a characteristic of graphene, that attracted a lot of attention~\cite{Novoselov2004,Beenakker2008,Neto2009} because in the region of the conical valleys graphene features relativistic phenomena~\cite{DiVincenzo1984,Novoselov2004,Geim2007,Avouris2007,Miao2007,Ponomarenko2008,Beenakker2008,Zhang2008,Neto2009,Abergel2010,Zandbergen2010}, which triggered numerous realizations~\cite{Polini2013} of artificial graphene~\cite{Parimi2004,Joannopoulos2008,Bittner2010,Kuhl2010,Singha2011,Nadvornik2012,Gomes2012,Tarruell2012,Uehlinger2013,Rechtsmann2013,Rechtsmann2013a,Khanikaev2013,Wang2014a,Shi2015,Bellec2013,Bellec2013a,Bellec2014}.
 In the vicinity of the band edges (BEs) the spectral properties coincide with those of a nonrelativistic QB of corresponding shape~\cite{Dietz2015,Dietz2013,Dietz2016}.